This post may contain affiliate links. Read our disclosure policy here.

 This year I wanted to take a few of the Beeswax Candles that I love to make and create some fun fall scents.
 I love candle-making, so without ordering special scents for the candles, I wanted to see if I could scent them with things I already had at home.
-The result is lovely fall spiced candles that are perfect for filling your house with yummy smells, without using artificial fragrances or purchasing anything extra.
+The result is lovely fall spiced candles that are perfect for filling your house with those yummy fall smells, without using artificial fragrances or purchasing anything extra.
 We love these!

 What You Need:

 - Candle Wick (at least medium or #2).
 Amazon has a big selection.

 Start by placing the wicks in the jars.
 I like to use random or chipped mason jars for candle projects.
 You can use the metal wick holders or just tape the wicks to the bottom of the jars.
 If you use tape just make sure it’s secure.
 Hot glue will work as well but might re-melt when the hot wax is poured in.